hsureads/hsureads.github.io/_posts/2016-11-15-introducing-bridge-to-carpathia.md

 layout: post
 title: Introducing Bridge to Carpathia
 date: 2016-11-15
 summary: Do you think the world will end on January 20, 2017?
-Well in preparation for the apocalypse I have decided I will read all 16 books (!!!) of the *Left Behind* series prior to Trump's inauguration...
+Well in preparation for the apocalypse I have decided I will read all 16 books (!!!) of the <em>Left Behind</em> series prior to Trump's inauguration...
 categories: bridge-to-carpathia
 ---
 Do you think the world will end on January 20, 2017?
 Well in preparation for the apocalypse I have decided I will read all 16 books (!!!) of the *Left Behind* series prior to Trump's inauguration.
 Why would I do such a thing?
 Well for several reasons: